alessandroMazza1989/KPwikiJsTest/integration/tibco/bw/ce.md

 addons/jars location.

 1. Copy the zip into a temporary folder
-1. From the temporary folder use the Docker file given below to copy these jars into the base Docker image:
+1. From the temporary folder use the Docker file given below to copy the zip into the base Docker image:
 ```
 FROM tibco/bwce:latest
 COPY . /resources/addons/plugins